mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Andrew's process always stuck with me as the right way to treat people, so I've tried to apply that mentality in hiring for any position.

-Most people were appreciative of the detailed feedback.
+Most people were appreciative of the detailed feedback and said they appreciated the notes.
 One person felt that my criteria were too narrow, and I ended up changing the question based on his feedback.

 Of candidates who answered the questions, I put 18 of 20 (90%) in the `questions-reject` folder.